A Tote Placepot is a renowned race day ritual and Tote’s most popular bet.

 Having the chance of winning large payouts with only a small stake makes placepots a popular bet type.

-If you walk into any betting shop in the UK you’ll often see lots of different types of betting slips – one of the most popular has loads of boxes in a grid, much like a lottery ticket-type-thing – these are Tote Placepot slips and they are one of the most popular horse racing betting types in the country.
+If you walk into any betting shop in the UK, you’ll often see lots of different types of betting slips – one of the most popular has loads of boxes in a grid, much like a lottery ticket-type-thing – these are Tote Placepot slips.
+They are one of the most popular types of horse racing betting in the country.

 Try out the great welcome bonus on the Tote.